Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Acknowledgement

 \section{Acknowledgement}

-This work is supported by the Scientific and Technological Research Council (TÜBİTAK) of T\"urkiye under Project Grant No. 123F150. {MGAP acknowledge partial support from MUR - NextGenerationEU through Projects 2022T25TR3 {\em Recovering Information in Sloppy QUantum modEls} (RISQUE), G53D23006270001 {\em Chiral quantum walks for enhanced energy storage, transport and routing} (QWEST), and J13C22000680006 {\em Quantum metrology enhancement through continuous-time measurements and control} (QMORE).}
+This work is supported by the Scientific and Technological Research Council (TÜBİTAK) of T\"urkiye under Project Grant No. 123F150. {MGAP acknowledges partial support from MUR - NextGenerationEU through Projects G53D23001110006-RISQUE, G53D23006270001-QWEST, and J13C22000680006-QMORE.}

 \begin{widetext}